Moving to Jersey for the first time

-If you have created a general business partnership in Jersey then you will need to register it with Revenue Jersey and let us know the details about the partnership.
+If you have created a partnership in Jersey then you will need to nominate a responsible partner, register with Revenue Jersey and let us know the details about the partnership.

 Your charity must be registered with the Charity Commissioner to be able to claim tax reliefs.

 Once you charity has been Registered by the Jersey Charity Commissioner you should email Revenue Jersey with the name, address and Registered Charity Number to obtain a Tax Identification Number (TIN).

 Foundations are registered by the Jersey Financial Services Commission.
 This process includes notification to Revenue Jersey who will issue a TIN once you have successfully registered.